geanders/HyperHeatwavePredictiveModels/README.md

 load("boost.tree.rose.RData")
 ```

-A full description of the development of these models is provided in [Anderson et al., in prep].
+A full description of the development of these models is provided in @anderson2015a.

 # <a name="example_data"></a>Example data